Healthy churches know that every church visitor is a gift from God.

 - will not help new believers who responded to an altar call invitation to grow as a disciple

-- will not help new movers into your community get inolved in your church with their treasures and talents
+- will not help new movers into your community get involved in your church with their treasures and talents

-- will help evangelism contacts via your outreaches continue to seek for Christ.
+- will not help evangelism contacts via your outreaches continue to seek for Christ.

-Once your first time visitor comes and fills out a church visitor information card (if they do), what are some next steps you might take to intentionally follow up?
+But when your first-time visitor attends your church and fills out a church visitor information card (if they do), what are some next steps you might take to intentionally follow up?

-I’ve seen various statistics from church growth material over the years that indicate the importance of follow up of your first time church visitor.
+I’ve seen various statistics from church growth material over the years that indicate the importance of follow up with your first-time church visitor.

 Herb Miller gives the following statistics for following up: